Mario-paul/kata-tester/README.md

 # Kata Tester _(kata-tester)_

-Kata Tester is a unit testing library for Codewars katas in Visual Studio Code.
-With it, users can test their code within the comfort of VSCode and test their output instantly, without the usual latency of Codewars tests within the browser environment.
-It can also be used as a repository to save your katas online for future reference, and for easy, local access.
+Unit testing library for Codewars katas in Visual Studio Code

+With this library users can run their code within the comfort of VSCode and test their output instantly, without the usual latency of Codewars tests within the browser environment.
+It doubles as a kata repository for future reference, and for easy, local access.

 Kata Tester is currently written in and for katas in javascript (node.js) language.
 Support for other languages is definitely a possibility, but community support is needed for that (or as the dev learns the languages :P).